Obama says Iran to face toughest possible sanctions

 "We have no problem with Saudi Arabia ...
 Though our interpretation of regional developments are different ...
 I hope Saudis are aware of the fact that our enemies do not want us to have convergence and cooperation," Iran's Foreign Minister Ali Akbar Salehi told state radio on Thursday.

-The plot allegations looked certain to play into fears over Iran's atomic ambitions, which the United States and its allies suspect are geared toward producing nuclear weapons.
+The plot allegations looked certain to play into fears over Iran's atomic ambitions, which the United States and its allies suspect are geared towards producing nuclear weapons.

 Glyn Davies, the U.S. envoy to the U.N.
 International Atomic Energy Agency (IAEA), said on Thursday that Washington hoped a new IAEA report due out next month would "sharpen the case" for referring Tehran to the U.N.
 Security Council again.